 Middle School Teacher Certification (5-8) Option

 This program is certified at both the state and national level by the New Hampshire Department of Education and the National Council for the Accreditation of Teacher Education (NCATE).
 Graduates who complete this Teacher Certification Option are eligible for 5-8 teacher certification in the state of New Hampshire upon successful completion of the Middle School Mathematics Praxis Test.
 Because of New Hampshire’s membership in the Interstate Certification Contract, Plymouth graduates are eligible to earn a certificate or license in another Contract state upon application to that state’s department of education.
-For further information, please see the Educator Preparation section of this Catalog.
+For further information, please see the Educator Preparation section.
 Please also visit plymouth.edu/office/educator-preparation/.
 Requirements for certification may change, subject to changes made by the New Hampshire Department of Education.
 Teacher candidates can find the most current New Hampshire Department of Education standards at education.nh.gov/index.htm.

-All teacher certification candidates who interact with students in public school settings through course-related field experiences, including Internship in Mathematics Teaching, are subject to New Hampshire state legislation that requires all persons who regularly come into contact with pupils on a daily basis for a period of time to undergo a full disclosure criminal records check.
+All teacher candidates who interact with students in public school settings through course-related field experiences, including Internship in Mathematics Teaching, are subject to New Hampshire state legislation that requires a full disclosure criminal records check.
 This may include fingerprinting.
 The processing of the criminal records check is conducted at the site school before the field experience begins.
-The fee for this processing is the responsibility of the teacher certification candidate and is paid directly to the school district.
+The fee for this processing is the responsibility of the teacher candidate and is paid directly to the school district.
 Each new site will require a separate fingerprinting and background check.
 Inquiries should be directed to the Coordinator of Internships in the Office of Educator Preparation.

 |Courses required for the Option are shown in boldface.|

 |Calculus - complete one sequence of (MA 2490 and MA 2500) or (MA 2550 and MA 2560):||8|